wavefront-mike/wavefront-collector/README.md

 ## <a name="cmdline">Run Method 1: Command Line</a>
-Runnning a command via the command line is the simplest method.
+Running a command via the command line is the simplest method.
 It allows you to execute a single integration in either the foreground or background.
 In this mode, the `wf` script has the following command line options:

 | Argument | Option       | Description |
 | -------- | ------------ | ----------- |